SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 > When you frequently need to access, modify, handle the elements of the sets of values for a given record then  apply 1NF

+For instance a collaborative blog post where we start with 1 author (varchar), then a co-author comes along (array), then a third and a fourth.
+Then the 1st one give up and does not want to be in the list of authors etc etc etc. In that case using an Array to store the list of authors causes more trouble than it solves. and authors should have their own table.

-In the end it's a balance between simplicity and control.
+In the end it's a balance between simplicity and ease of control.

 For instance: